toddledev/documentation/docs/11-media/01-overview/index.md

 # Media management

 You can upload images to your Nordcraft projects for use in your applications.
+Uploaded images are served from Nordcraft's Content Delivery Network (CDN).

 ## Upload images